 The Dayton Police Department holds a Citizens Police Academy twice a year for Dayton-area residents interested in learning about our police department and working with our officers on projects to promote safety in our community.
 The Citizens Police Academy is a unique, hands-on, and interactive experience for people who want to learn more about what police officers do in their day to day work.
 Students experience police techniques, including handling firearms.
 Other lessons cover specialized training and practicing problem solving skills that officers use to resolve conflicts they see in the line of duty.
 There is also an opportunity for students to learn and participate in mock scenarios including traffic stops, evidence collection, and building searches.

-The Citizens Police Academy is 12 weeks long, with classes being held on Thursday nights from 6-8pm.
+The academy is 12 weeks long, with classes being held on Thursday nights from 6-8pm.
 Academy classes are limited to 20-25 people and participants do have to pass a basic background check.